Friday, September 24, 2021

 These next three photos were first posted in 2019.
 I include them here for background to the photos, etc. that follow.
 These three images were supplied to the Museum by the various vendors that had a hand in locating, milling, and delivering the milled vintage southern yellow pine timbers for use in the Narcissus.

-Possible candidates for Narcissus side sills
+Possible candidates for Narcissus side sills.

-sitting in Springfield, MA at Armster
+Springfield, MA at Armster

 Reclaimed Lumber.